AlunYou/AlunYou.github.io/_posts/2016-04-20-mapreduce-job-runs-in-both-local-mode-and-docker-cluster-mode.markdown

 We usually need to run mapreduce job in local mode first, which is the quickest and best for debugging because the code is in a single local java process.
 Then we usually need to run job in distributed mode (or at least pseudo distributed mode) because it's the only way to find out distribution related bugs.

-###In this post, I'll first introduce my practice about how to achieve both with docker, mainly for development purpose.
+<h3>In this post, I'll first introduce my practice about how to achieve both with docker, mainly for development purpose.</h3>

 First, I publish a docker image which enables basic features for hadoop, which runs ssh-server, enables passphraseless ssh login, installs java and hadoop native support and exports necessary environment variables.